38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 Skiing is one of the best things to do in Vancouver in winter, whether you’re a seasoned skier or a beginner.

-Grouse Mountain and Cypress Mountain are the two most popular ski destinations, offering various slopes catering to all skill levels.
-Cypress focuses more on cross-country skiing, while Grouse has more downhill skiing.
+Grouse Mountain and Cypress Mountain are the two most popular ski destinations.
+They offer many different skiing trails that cater to all skill levels.
+Cypress focuses more on cross-country skiing, while Grouse offers more downhill skiing.

-Seymour Mountain isn’t as popular as Grouse or Cypress.
-Still, they offer skiing lessons and other activities on the mountain that the other two don’t have.
+Seymour Mountain isn’t as popular as Grouse or Cypress, but it offers skiing lessons and other activities that the other two mountains don’t offer.

 A women skiing on a flat surface on snowy mountain with snow covered trees in the background.